dougBelcher/100-days-of-code/log.md

 **Today's Progress**: Went back to thePython Basics book to get further into it.

 **Thoughts:** Worked through a couple of more issues with PyCharm but mostly worked on exercises.

+### Day 48: 14 Aug 2019

+**Today's Progress**: Continuing with the Python Basics e-book and PythonistaCafe!

+**Thoughts:** Got through a little less that I wanted but I got through it.
+Receiving good support from PythonistaCafe.